MIRAMAR DEDICATES ITS DEBUT ALBUM TO PUERTO RICAN BOLERO COMPOSER SYLVIA REXACH.

 When Puerto Rican singer Reinaldo Alvarez was looking to name a new Bolero project he searched for something simple that would be familiar to Spanish speakers; a name that would reflect the humble poetry of everyday life.
 Miramar seemed perfect: a romantic snapshot of a place both close and far away from home.

 Miramar, the group, aims to capture that poetry through their music.
-Using a somewhat traditional instrumentation that includes organ, piano, guitar, bass, percussion and an occasional string quartet the group’s arrangements distill the essence of the golden age of boleros while adding touches that reveal the band’s scope and diversity.
+Using a somewhat traditional instrumentation that includes organ, piano, guitar, bass, percussion and an occasional string quartet the group’s arrangements distil the essence of the golden age of boleros while adding touches that reveal the band’s scope and diversity.

-While most of the members of Miramar have Puerto Rican roots, Marlysse Simmons-Argandoña is a first generation Chilean American who brings a distinct South American flavor to her writing and arranging and singer Laura Ann Singh, although born in Tennessee, contributes a Brazilian flavor she owes to her years spent in Brazil singing mostly bossa nova.
+While most of the members of Miramar have Puerto Rican roots, Marlysse Simmons-Argandoña is a first generation Chilean American who brings a distinctly South American flavor to her writing and arranging and singer Laura Ann Singh, although born in Tennessee, contributes a Brazilian flavor she owes to her years spent in Brazil singing mostly bossa nova.

 For now a century, whether in the Caribbean or South America, Boleros have been the ultimate expression of love and suffering.
 While its origin is to be found in Cuba, the genre quickly crossed borders and became particularly popular in Mexico.
 From the 1930’s through the 1960’s, Mexican composer Agustin Lara wrote some of the most recognizable and most covered boleros.
 Classic Mexican trios of the 1950’s such as Los Tres Ases and Los Panchos, expanded the popularity of the genre all throughout Latin America, making the bolero a pan-Latin common denominator.
 Puerto Rico was no exception where boleros have been popular since the 1930’s.

 Singer Reinaldo Alvarez and pianist and arranger Marlysse Simmons- Argandoña have been leading cult salsa band Bio Ritmo for well over a decade.
 Both have also long shared an obsession with boleros, especially with the Puerto Rican boleros sung by the classic duos of the 40’s and 50’s.
-“We decided to start a bolero group because there were only so many boleros we could do with a salsa band“ says Marlysse.
+“We decided to start a Bolero group because there were only so many boleros we could do with a salsa band“ says Marlysse.

 “When I first heard duo music, specifically Duo Irizarry de Córdova” says Rei, “ to me it was a new expression of pain and longing.
 It was a concrete manifestation of everything that I love about romantic music. “ Rei particularly loved the way the male and female voices interacted and the project didn’t really get off the ground until he met Laura Ann Singh who proved to be the perfect singing partner.